Ubuntu version history: Ubuntu 7.10 (Gutsy Gibbon)

-Ubuntu 7.10 (Gutsy Gibbon), released on 18 October 2007, is Canonical's seventh release of Ubuntu.
-Support ended on 18 April 2009.
+Ubuntu 7.10 (Gutsy Gibbon), released on 18 October 2007 and was supported until 18 April 2009.
 Ubuntu 7.10 included several new features, among them AppArmor security framework, fast desktop search, a Firefox plug-in manager (Ubufox), a graphical configuration tool for X.Org, full NTFS support (read/write) via NTFS-3G, and a revamped printing system with PDF printing by default.
 Compiz Fusion was enabled as default in Ubuntu 7.10 and Fast user switching was added.